 7. Beware of Overblown Promises

 The attorney is not the insurance company or the judge.
 That means you should beware if when meeting them for the first time they tell you how much your claim is worth and promise to get it for you.
 Lawyers are held to high professional standards.
-Make no mistake about it, overly eager attorneys have been known to use puffery to sign clients.
+Make no mistake about it, overly eager personal injury attorney has been known to use puffery to sign clients.